 These are quite simple routines and I know that you probably had many arguments about some of these.

 Instead of arguing with your teen about things, monitor what happens.

 Your teen may do surprisingly well.
 If not, you have inarguable proof that your teen is not capable of making these decisions – yet.

 Assign tasks, but step back and let your teen handle the details.
 There is a very good chance your teen will do the task differently than you would.
 For some parents it won’t be easy to let the teen try it a different way when you know what works, but allow your teen to experiment.

 You may discover that your teen is capable of making right choices and good decisions on their own – based on the principles you’ve already instilled in them.

 On the other hand, you may discover that your teen lacks the confidence or ability to make decisions.
 He may not be able to resist peer pressure, or choose friends you are not so sure he should hang with.

-Instead of scolding or punishing him, point out what and where he went wrong and how to better handle this particular situation the next time.
+To improve your teen’s decision-making skills, point out what and where your son or daughter went wrong and how to better handle this particular situation the next time.

-Stick to discussing what went wrong; teach your child how to analyze facts and situations, and how to look past the obvious.
+Stick to discussing what went wrong; teach your child how to gather information, analyze facts and situations, and how to look past the obvious.

 Because authoritative parents allow their teens to act independently, teens learn that they are capable of accomplishing things on their own.
 It also helps them to foster strong self-esteem, self-confidence, and most of all – respect for you and your advice.